VoidOne-App/VoidOne/README.md

 Testing is part of the engineering lifecycle.

-Depending on the active project configuration, validation may include:
+Depending on the current project configuration, validation can include:

 - Unit tests
 - Build validation